 The Chamberlin closed after the 9/11 terrorist attacks resulted in greater security at Fort Monroe, limiting public access.
 After the decision was made to close Fort Monroe as a military installation, the Chamberlin was rehabilitated and reopened in 2008 as a retirement home for “waterfront senior living.”

-Listed on the National Register of Historic Places today, the second floor has retained the hotel atmosphere while the rest of the floors have been renovated and turned into one- and two-bedroom apartments.
+Listed on the National Register of Historic Places today, the second floor has retained the hotel atmosphere.
+In contrast, the rest of the floors have been renovated and turned into one- and two-bedroom apartments.

 During World War I, Fort Monroe and Fort Wool were utilized to protect Hampton Roads and the Chesapeake Bay area’s important inland military and civilian resources.
 In February 1917, the fort installed the first anti-submarine net in America stretching to Fort Wool.